Join us for GraphQL Summit, October 10-12 in San Diego. Use promo code ODYSSEY for $400 off your pass.

 To do so, you can run the graph check command:

-As shown, s and options are similar to graph publish.
+As shown, arguments and options are similar to graph publish.

-To configure the behavior of (such as the time range of past s to check against), see the documentation for schema checks.
+To configure the behavior of schema checks (such as the time range of past operations to check against), see the documentation for schema checks.

 Running checks in CI

-If you're running in CI, you might want to pass the --background flag to rover graph check.
-This flag instructs to initiate but not await their result.
+If you're running schema checks in CI, you might want to pass the --background flag to rover graph check.
+This flag instructs Rover to initiate schema checks but not await their result.
 If you've connected GraphOS to your GitHub repository, the integration detects the checks execution and adds a status to the associated pull request.

 graph lint